Grade Level(s): 9

 Fine Arts - Music

 All Music courses fulfill the Fine Arts requirement for graduation.
-Ninth grade students who choose to take a Fine Arts elective in place of PE must commit to taking a second course in the Fine Arts department their sophomore year in order to defer the PE requirement.
-Read more about the PE deferment.
+Ninth grade students who take a Fine Arts elective in place of PE must commit to taking a second course in the same Fine Arts discipline their sophomore year.
+These students will fulfill the PE requirement through independent study.
+View the PE Deferment Policy →

 Grade Level(s): All